wp-plugins/hungryfeed/readme.txt

 == Upgrade Notice ==

 = 1.5.8 =
+* shortcode parameters are passed through to the templates

+== Changelog ==

+= 1.5.8 =
 * parameters in shortcodes are passed through to the templates

-== Changelog ==

 = 1.5.7 =
 * templates now use Mustache template engine